TYPO3-Documentation/t3docs-screenshots/README.rst

 First, the user browses a TYPO3 instance to take notes of a click path for a new screenshot.
 Next, the click path gets forged to a code block.
-Last, all code blocks get executed by the screenshot runner which produces the screenshots.
+Next, all code blocks get executed by the screenshot runner which produces the screenshots.
+Last, the actual screenshots get compared to the original screenshots and copied over if approved by the user.

 Prerequisites